Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 An overhead view of a pot of Puerto Rican rice with pigeon peas with a serving spoon next to it.

-Whatever you do, do not stir the rice more than once or it can become sticky or mushy!
+Do not stir the rice more than once or it can become sticky/mushy!
 Some Puerto Ricans insist that you don’t stir the rice at all to get the best pegao (crispy rice bits at the bottom).
 However, I find stirring it once cooks everything more evenly.
 So half way through cooking, I remove the lid and stir it just once.
-I gently fold the rice up from the bottom, making sure that I do not disturb the rice at the bottom of pan.
+Gently folding the rice up from the bottom, making sure not to disturb the rice at the bottom.

-Once the rice is tender and has absorbed all the liquid, remove it from the heat and let rest for 10 minutes.
-This is called letting the rice “steam”, which makes the final texture just right.
-Then fluff and stir the rice and serve!
+Let it rest for 10 minutes.
+Once the rice is tender and has absorbed all the liquid, remove it from the heat and let it sit, untouched, with the lid on.
+This lets the rice “steam”, which makes the final texture just right.
+Then you can fluff and stir the rice and serve!

 Two bowls of Puerto Rican rice with pigeon peas and a large pot with a serving spoon scooping out a serving of rice.